bkoz/tomcatbin/README.md

 `oc expose svc blue --name=blue --hostname=blue.$SUBDOMAIN --path=/sample`

+You can repeat this process for a green deployment by copying a different .war file to git repo's deployments directory.

 Before defining the production route, delete the blue or green test route created above to avoid router confilcts.